benschwarz/metaquery/README.md

       </script>
     </html>

-Dependencies:
+Dependencies (for this example - you can run meta query without those, but beware of browser support):

  1. modernizr.com/download
  2. github.com/paulirish/matchMedia.js
- 3. github.com/remy/polyfills/blob/master/classList.js
- 4. metaquery!
+ 3. metaquery!

 Now you'll have access to the breakpoints that you've defined in three places: